-Three standards (9 to 11) define the scope of this field and are used to assess the programme's results in terms of its attractiveness, performance and relevance.
+Three standards (9 to 11) specify the scope of this field.
+Their purpose is to assess the training outcomes as they manifest in the pathways of its various participants, and in terms of its attractiveness, performance, and relevance.
 The aim is also to evaluate how it monitors and proposes changes, in light of its objectives.

-Standard 9: The programme develops and monitors its attractiveness to its different audiences.
+Standard 9: The programme ensures the quality of its students' guidance and recruitment, as well as its attractiveness to its different target groups

 - C1.
-The information systems put in place by the institution or the study programme help to improve awareness and the attractiveness of the programme, as well as the quality of the guidance provided to its different types of audience. - C2.
-The programme measures its attractiveness by monitoring and analysing application and enrolment trends of the different types of audience.
+The information systems about the program, implemented by the institution or the program itself, contribute to its visibility and attractiveness, as well as to the quality of guidance provided to its various audiences. - C2.
+The program measures its attractiveness by analysing the evolution of applications and registrations from different types of audience.